HowToOpenScience/LevelsOfContainerization/README.md

 If done manually, this project uses Python 3.12.4, R 4.4, Docker, and Development Containers to setup the process.
 The level setups are written for bash in Linux; however, links to other operating systems or resources are provided when necessary.

+### If Virtual Environments are acting strangely

+Virtual environments can act strangely when you're manually running multiple environments at once.
+This happens when the Python interpreter in the bottom right corner is not set to the global interpreter.
+If the interpreter is set to a virtual environment, only `source deactivate` can be used to exit all virtual environments.
+Otherwise; `deactivate` will work.
+This is an issue with the terminal context bash is given as the terminal is opened in whatever environment specified in the bottom right corner.

 ## Disclaimer

 This will not make materials completely reproducible.
 Docker containers, while taggable, do not maintain previous versions, meaning that any changes effect the container as a whole.
 Some containers are also deleted, such as nvidia's for CUDA, making reproducibility not always possible.
 The following information is only a tool to help mitigate issues when other people are trying to view and use your work.